oap-project/raydp/README.md

 ## Solution with Ray and RayDP
 To solve the above challenges, more and more companies have adopted Ray as a single substrate for data processing, model training, serving and more.
 Ray makes it simple to build the data and AI pipeline in a single python program and scale from laptop to a cluster seamlessly.
 Ray has built a rich ecosystem by providing high quality libraries and integrating with other popular ones.

 Spark as a popular big data framework plays an important role in data and AI pipelines.
 RayDP brings Spark to the Ray ecosystem by supporting running Spark on top of Ray.
-By using RayDP, you can easily write pySpark code together with other Ray libraries in the same python program which improves productivity and expressivity.
+By using RayDP, you can easily write PySpark code together with other Ray libraries in the same python program which improves productivity and expressivity.
 RayDP makes it simple to build distributed end-to-end data analytics and AI pipeline.
 RayDP supports exchanging data between Spark and other frameworks using Ray's in-memory object to provide best performance.

 ## Who will use RayDP
 * ML infrastructure team can build a modern ML platform on top of Ray, utilize RayDP to run Spark on Ray and unify with other AI components.
-* Data scientists can use RayDP to write pySpark code together with other AI libraries, scale from laptop to cloud seamlessly.
+* Data scientists can use RayDP to write PySpark code together with other AI libraries, scale from laptop to cloud seamlessly.
 * Data engineers can use RayDP to run on-demand Spark job in cloud without a need to setup a Spark cluster manually.
 The Ray cluster launcher helps to start a Ray cluster in cloud and RayDP allows you to run Spark in that cluster with auto scaling.

 ## Presentations